-Historically, painting told the stories of a culture on the surfaces of sacred spaces such as caves and temples.
-Today, visual storytelling has mainly moved to photography and film, and imagination and ideas are expressed in all creative mediums.
+Painting used to tell the stories of a culture on the surfaces of sacred spaces such as caves and temples.
+Now, visual storytelling has mainly moved to photography and film, and imagination and ideas are expressed in all creative mediums.
 What remains unique to visual art is the hand of the artist and the visceral relationship of the art object to both the maker and viewer of the art.

 My paintings include elements of cartooning and prettiness, as well as areas of control that come from my deep interest in the history of painting, for example, layers of complex glazes next to an illustrated form, indirect painting and brushy gestures.
 Shapes are rendered, branded, stamped, and rigorously reproduced from projections but made to look like random marks.
 Taped edges are combined with planned drips, spray paint, and outlines.
 Paintings are on wood panel, metal cutouts and dimensional forms.